• Skip to primary navigation

 CUSTARDO

-I first heard about the Custardo through the London food scene, knowing it originated at Forza Wine under head chef Michael Lavery.
-Lavery reportedly created it while working in a kitchen, using leftover custard from a custard-orange pudding to top other chefs’ coffees as a quick, sugary lift.
+I first heard about the Custardo through the London food scene – it is the baby of Forza Wine‘s head chef Michael Lavery.
+Lavery reportedly created it while working in the kitchen, using leftover custard from a custard-orange pudding to top other chefs’ coffees as a quick, sugary lift.

 Print